We’re half way to our $10,000 goal!

 Interview with Lower Cape TV

-Food 4 Kids Completes 12th Season Feeding Hungry Children
+Food 4 Kids Completes 12th Season Feeding Hungry Children, August 2024

 For some, the summer says lobster rolls and clam chowder — but for others the food focus is on hungry kids.
 Food4Kids just completed its 12th season under a new director, and delivered more than 700 meals daily this year reflecting the widespread food insecurity on Cape Cod.